 that telecommunications/ICT are of critical importance to overall economic, social and cultural development;

-that countries believe it is essential to develop Internet access, to encourage training in ICT as part of adaptation to climate change, as insufficient data is gathered at local level and sent for analysis;
+that member states believe it is essential to develop Internet access, to encourage training in ICT as part of adaptation to climate change, as insufficient data is gathered at local level and sent for analysis;

-that some countries want to learn more on the reduction of energy consumption and about greenhouse gas emissions, and also to learn about ICTs that could operate at lower energy consumption that would require less maintenance and what is the corresponding quantified benefit for climatic change;
+that some member states want to learn more about how to reduce energy consumption and about greenhouse gas emissions, and also to learn about ICTs that could operate at lower energy consumption that would require less maintenance and what is the corresponding quantified benefit for climatic change;

-that some countries would like to learn more about the negative effects or impact of not using "green" ICT and how can they contribute to help reduce the global warming.
+that some member states would like to learn more about the negative effects or impact of not using "green" ICT and how can they contribute to help reduce the global warming.

+taking into account

+a) that the ITU-T Study Group 5, is the lead study group for study of the ICT environmental aspects of electromagnetic phenomena and climate change, including design methodologies to reduce environmental effects, such as recycling related to ICT facilities, equipment”,

 recommends

-that countries elaborate guidelines, best practices, implement national policies and related measures to facilitate the use of ICT to combat climate change challenges;
+that member states elaborate guidelines, best practices, national and relevant regional initiatives with all stakeholder to support implementing national policies and related measures to facilitate the use of ICT to combat climate change challenges;

-that support is provided to help countries invest more in meteorology monitoring services in order to prevent extreme events that could be devastating as better prediction would costs relatively little and helps reduce the carnage caused by floods, droughts and tropical cyclones;
+that support is provided to help member states invest more in meteorology monitoring services in order to prevent extreme events that could be devastating as better prediction costs relatively little and helps reduce the impact caused by floods, droughts and tropical cyclones;

-that in order to help countries invest in the technologies they need to know more about the climate change in general, and have better access to and understanding of meteorological data (satellite and terrestrial) that is supplied;
+that in order to help member states invest in the technologies they need to know more about the climate change in general, and have better access to and understanding of meteorological data (satellite and terrestrial) that is supplied;

-that countries elaborate training programs for a better usage of all the monitoring data;
+that member states elaborate training programs for a better usage of all the monitoring data;

+that member states extend the use of telecommunication networks and services in order to reduce the environmental impact.

+That member states support using metrics and common standards for calculating both ICT’s environmental impacts and the positive contribution it can make to other sectors—showing the effect of reduced energy consumption and the benefit of ICT

-that it is necessary to adopt innovative ICT-enabled strategies to tackle climate change adaptation and mitigation on the long-term;
+that it is necessary to adopt such innovative ICT-enabled strategies to tackle climate change adaptation and mitigation on the long-term;

-that, as ICTs may need to operate in difficult meteorological conditions (hot weather, high humidity…), it becomes urgent to help countries develop more affordable green ICTs, as well as more robust and reliable;
+that, as ICTs may need to operate in difficult meteorological conditions (hot weather, high humidity…), it becomes urgent to help member states develop more robust, affordable and reliable green ICTs.;

-that better cooperation between countries is to be established in areas related to the monitoring of meteorological data and for mitigating climate change using ICTs;
+that better cooperation between member states is to be established in areas related to the monitoring of meteorological data and for mitigating climate change using ICTs;

 recommends further